Bronystate/brstv3/index_rules.md

 Bronystate Staff will evaluate your appeal and make a decision whether or not the ban will be lifted.

 You may continue to appeal a ban if your first attempt is rejected.

+* * * * *

+## Brony Movie Night and the Lottery

+*[Eastern Time]: UTC-5, -4 during US Daylight Saving Time

+Movie Nights are held every Friday at 7pm Eastern Time and Saturday at 1pm Eastern Time, and consist of two movies and two episodes of *My Little Pony*, chosen by our users.

+Each week, we send out a lottery form you can use to cast your vote.
+The form consists of your:

+ - IRC nickname (so we can tell who won!)
+ - One vote for a movie (make it a good one!)
+ - A link to find the movie (if it's particularly obscure)
+ - One vote for a pony episode (find your favorite!)

+Then, alternating each week's Friday and Saturday, we randomly choose from the list of votes what will be shown on the following week's Movie Night.
+However, before we do so, the staff looks over the list to disqualify certain entries, by the following criteria:

+ - Movies must wait **six months** before being eligible for Movie Night again
+ - Users must wait **two weeks** before they may win another movie or episode, whichever they won previously
+ - Movies shown **three times** are entered into the Bronystate Vault, ineligible for airing except on special occasion
+ - Movies earning extraordinarily terrible chat reception may be classified **Worst Movie Clause**, ineligible to air ever again
+ - Movies that do not meet the community's standards may be disqualified at staff discretion

+!!NEED A LINE ABOUT GENERALLY ACCEPTABLE MOVIES HERE!!

+**NOTE:** In the event your movie is not able to be found, or after deliberation your movie is disqualified by staff, we will make an attempt to contact you via IRC for an alternate, within a reasonable period of time.
+If you cannot be reached, we will choose another winner, or potentially pick a movie ourselves.